Uvalde police chief who was on vacation during Robb Elementary shooting resigns

 A critical incident report by the Department of Justice in January found “cascading failures” in law enforcement’s handling of the massacre.
 The report specifically mentioned Uvalde Police Lt.
 Mariano Pargas, who was the acting police chief that day in Rodriguez’s absence.

+"These families deserve more.
+This community deserves more,” Luevano said, adding he declined to accept the report’s findings.

+Uvalde, a town of just over 15,000 residents about 85 miles southwest of San Antonio, remains divided over accountability and the definition of moving forward.

-Parents and family members of the 19 children and two teachers killed in the shooting, as well as survivors and their relatives disagreed with the findings.
+Parents and family members of the 19 children and two teachers killed in the shooting, as well as survivors and their relatives disagreed with the findings in Prado’s report.

 During a public comment period at the City Council meeting last week in Uvalde, some speakers questioned why Rodriguez had allowed officers who had waited so long to act to remain on the force.